 In this post, I described my first inspection with the educational department after beginning homeschooling in 2016 with my oldest daughter.
 I also explained a little about the legality of homeschooling in France.
-And I included a synopsis of the elements of a yearly inspection.
+This includes a synopsis of the elements of yearly inspection.

 The Second Inspection

 Since this decree was put into place between my two inspections, I was able to see a change in how these inspections take place.